 Parts of a Rotary Evaporator and Their Functions

 These four parts are the main parts of a rotary evaporator equipment.
+They cooperate with each other and all of them plays an important role in the working process of a rotary evaporator.
 Besides these four parts, there are still some tiny accessories, such as iron holders and valves.

 How does a Rotary Evaporator Work?

 A rotary evaporator is used to extract solvents from liquid mixtures by evaporation in chemical, biochemical and other fields.
+The working process of a rotary evaporator can be roughly described below.
 At first, samples are placed in the evaporation flask.
 With the evaporation flask rotating at a constant speed, there will be a thin film of sample inside the evaporation flask, which facilitates evaporation rate.
 Then extracted solvents are transferred into condenser and condensed into liquid from gas.
-This whole process is taking place in a partial vacuum created by the vacuum pump.
+This whole process takes place in a partial vacuum created by the vacuum pump.